Big-Data-Course-Team/Machine-Learning-with-Spark-Streaming/README.md

 ### Task Workflow
 1. Streaming the data
 2. Processing each stream of data
-3. Building the ML models
+3. Building the Classification models
-4. Clustering
+4. Building the Clustering models
 5. Testing the models
 6. Plotting graphs for analysis